hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_custom_domain.html.markdown

 * `certificate_name` - (Optional) Specifies the name of the Spring Cloud Certificate that binds to the Spring Cloud Custom Domain.

 * `thumbprint` - (Optional) Specifies the thumbprint of the Spring Cloud Certificate that binds to the Spring Cloud Custom Domain.
+Changing this forces a new resource to be created.

 ## Attributes Reference